 What is the Educators’ Collaboratory?

-the number lab is dedicated to co-designing transformational mathematics experiences with and for other institutions, teachers, and schools.
-We provide participants from around the country and around the world with the opportunity to conceive and catalyze change in their classrooms.
-Coming to the number lab means stepping out of your school's culture and traditions so that you can see more clearly what motivates students, what they respond to, and what it takes to conceive of the best possible learning environment.
 The word "collaboratory" indicates we do this together, as moving forward is hard work.
 The word "collaboratory" is also meant to remind us that we do this in partnership with our students, as we want our young mathematicians to be creators and not consumers, and with this we invite their ideas, elicit their constant feedback, and observe them in order to learn.

 Who should attend?

-K-8 teachers, math coaches, instructional support specialists, curriculum directors, and administrators are invited to attend.
+1st-8th grade teachers, math coaches, instructional support specialists, curriculum directors, and administrators are invited to attend.
 It works well for a team to attend together, though many participants attend without colleagues.

 The Collaboratory is ideal for educators who are committed to developing their craft beyond just adopting the next math textbook program.
 Educators who attend the Collaboratory are typically seeking to understand mathematical ideas with greater depth and are interested in learning about instructional practices that promote reasoning and support a classroom community that parallels its interactions with those of professional mathematicians.